-4.2 Erosion & Sediment Control Implementation Plan
+5.2.2 Erosion and Sediment Control Implementation Plan

-In preparing an Erosion & Sediment Control Implementation Plan (ESCIP), the proposed activity shall generally be split into four phases:
+In preparing an ESCIP, the proposed activity will generally be split into four phases:

+1. Planning

+- During the planning phase ESC principles (Section 4.2) should be incorporated into the design and construction schedule for the activity; and - An appropriate risk assessment (refer Section 5.2.4) of the likely impacts is to be completed.
+Understanding of the catchment and surrounding area must also be considered.

+2. Mobilisation/Pre-construction

+• This phase is generally when access is established and hard stands, offices and site set out are prepared.

+3. Construction

-- Planning - During the planning phase (e.g. Section 4.2.1), the opportunity to incorporate ESCP principles (Section 4.1) into the design and construction schedule for the activity; and - Completion of an appropriate risk assessment (e.g. Table 4) of the likely impacts.
-Understand the catchment and surrounding area must also be considered. - Mobilisation/Pre-construction - This phase is generally when access is established, hard stands, offices and site set out are prepared. - Construction - This is where the bulk of the disturbance is to take place and the risk of erosion and sediment movement is at its greatest and also where great care is to be taken as to the selection and siting of erosion and sediment control devices so as not to impede on construction or require repeat installation.
+In this phase the bulk of the disturbance takes place and the risk of erosion and sediment movement is at its greatest.
+Great care is to be taken in the selection and siting of erosion and sediment control devices so as not to impede construction or require repeat installation.

-• Post-construction
+4. Post-construction